thanos-io/thanos/docs/operating/use-cases.md

 There are many great use cases of [Thanos](thanos.io), we collect them here for others to refer to.

-## Horizontal scaleable Prometheus with Thanos + Kvass
+## Horizontal scaleable Prometheus Scraping with Kvass

 *Case add by* [@RayHuangCN](https://github.com/RayHuangCN)